-\Students who wish to sit for the Applied Behavior Analysis certification exam should consult with an advisor as additional courses within the concentration must be completed.
+Students who wish to sit for the Applied Behavior Analysis certification exam should consult with an advisor as additional courses within the concentration must be completed.
+You must complete a minimum of seven (7) courses (21 credit hours) to a maximum of ten (10) courses (30 credit hours) in the ABA Concentration.